-Editor's note: This is an updated version of an original post from July 2020.
-It reflects the changes in the licensing policy that came into effect in October 2021.
+Editor's note: This post reflects the changes in the licensing policy that came into effect in October 2021.
 If you have an active license bought before October 2021, it falls under the conditions described in the original post.

 Great to have you here!
 We can’t help but cherish the hope that you are thinking about an official CAD Exchanger Lab usage.
 No pressure whatsoever, let’s just go through the ins and outs of license options.

 There are node-locked and floating licenses available with a subscription and perpetual options for each of them.
 Below we will briefly describe all four licensing models.

 If we are talking about personal use or a small business with a few users, a node-locked license is what you need.
 This type of license is issued for use by a single person and is tied to a piece of network hardware via its MAC address.
 Simply speaking, one PC — one serial number.
 While installing, you may either trust automatic settings or contact support to obtain a key for a specific network device for manual activation.
 The latter is relevant if the computer CAD Exchanger will be used on is behind a strict firewall or has no Internet access at all.

 In the case you need to share CAD Exchanger Lab among multiple computers or a large number of staff members, it is reasonable to select one of the floating license options.
 Moreover, this option is suitable when you work in a hybrid mode and have to use the program both at the office and at home.
 A floating license is tied to the server via its MAC address and allows the software to be used on any PC in your local network or VPN.
 To enable the application, the system administrator needs to install a license server that manages end-user licenses.
 Simultaneous use of the software is limited by the concurrent usage count allowed by the purchased licenses.
 To let one more user run the software, any of the current users need to close the program and thus release the license.